jaceva/cs105-cache/README.md

 ## Replacement policy
 - NARRATIVE
   - Cache is only effective when there is data we can use in it.
 This is helped with a replacement policy.
-  - Random (or whatever was programed in the previous exercise)
+  - Random (or start with the policy implementing in the previous exercise)
   - LRU
   - FIFO
 - CHECKPOINTS